 - guides effective coordination of community relocations;

-- capable of fast-tracking developments like demolition, temporary housing, transportation, and access to services to affected communities.
+- Capable of fast-tracking developments like demolition, temporary housing, transportation, and access to services for affected communities.

 The Conversation news “Climigration: when communities must move because of climate change” states that because of increasing threats of climate change, “climigration is no longer a concern for the future; it is a challenge today.”
-The notion of relocating an entire community is no longer an imagination but a reality, it adds.
+It adds that relocating an entire community is no longer an imagination but a reality.

 The news article cited that the United States, through the US Department of Housing and Urban Development, has earmarked US$ 1 billion to help communities adapt to climate change, and $48 million is allocated for the relocation of the community as a whole in Isle de Jean Charles struggling with climate change impacts.

-It explains that planning successfully for a climigration involves a strategic land-use planning system, disaster management, social psychology, and engineering.
-Strategic planning should begin as early as possible with risk mapping starting with the most vulnerable communities, the article narrates.
+It explains that planning successfully for climigration involves a strategic land-use planning system, disaster management, social psychology, and engineering.
+The article narrates that strategic planning should begin as early as possible with risk mapping starting with the most vulnerable communities.

 Asia-Pacific Disaster Report 2019 shows the Asia-Pacific region is the most vulnerable to the impacts of climate change, such as rising sea levels, desertification and drought, water scarcity, and changing precipitation patterns.
 Those most affected live in poverty, delta, low-lying, and coastal regions.

-In Vietnam, displacements occur every day as people living in the Mekong Delta are forced to leave their homes due to sea-level rise encroaching on their homes (BBC news, 2019).
+In Vietnam, displacements occur daily as people living in the Mekong Delta are forced to leave their homes due to sea-level rise encroaching on them (BBC news, 2019).

 The same is happening to people in Bangladesh living in the Ganges Delta, according to a report.
-The report added that they have been living with dangerous floods and tropical storms for decades, but with climate change, things are turning for the worse.
+The report added that they have been living with dangerous floods and tropical storms for decades, but with climate change, things are worsening.

-Disruption of rain patterns, droughts, increased flooding and riverbank erosion make damage permanent.
-Because of these events, 700,000 Bangladeshis are displaced each year and flocking to urban slums in Dhaka.
+Disruption of rain patterns, droughts, increased flooding and riverbank erosion, make damage permanent.
+Because of these events, 700,000 Bangladeshis are displaced each year and flock to urban slums in Dhaka.

 The city, already burdened with poverty, congestion, lack of secure infrastructures, and health hazards, is forced to accommodate massive migration by the day.
 (National Geographic, 2019).